max-waters/jsonapi/README.md

 `jsonapi:"rel,{name},{type},[options]"`
 ```

-Any field annotated with a `rel` tag will be mapped to relationship with the key specified by `{name}`.
+Any field annotated with a `rel` tag will be mapped to a relationship with the key specified by `{name}`.
 If the `{name}` argument is empty, then the `encoding/json` default is used instead, ie either the name defined in the `json` tag, or the declared field name if none is found.

 The field's declared type determines whether it maps to a to-one or a to-many relationship.
 Array and slices (with the exception of `[]byte`), or pointers to these, will be mapped to a to-many relationship, and all other types are mapped to a to-one relationship.
 For to-one relationships, the field's value maps to the relationship's `"id"` field, and the `{type}` argument defines the `"type"` field.
 For to-many relationships, each element in the array or slice defines the `"id"` of a related resource.
 The IDs are marshaled and unmarshaled with the `encoding/json` package.

-As with `id` tags, the `string` option will encode floating point or integer IDs as JSON strings, allowing them to be used as valid JSON:API identifiers.
+While the `jsonapi` package does not (currently) enforce the JSON:API requirement that the `"id"` field be a string, the `string` option will encode floating point or integer IDs as JSON strings, allowing them to be used as valid JSON:API identifiers.
 And the `omitempty` option will exclude relationships with zero-valued valued IDs from the resulting JSON.

 #### Example To-One and To-Many Relationships with `string` option ####